Morphine Sulfate Addiction and Abuse

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 An addiction to morphine sulfate can occur either from a psychological dependence or a physical one.
 Morphine sulfate reduces feelings of pain, which can increase a person’s happiness.
 Taking the drug can cause people to mentally link taking the medication to a pain-free and happy existence, which can create a psychological dependence.
-Even if that person does not have a physical reliance on the substance yet, they might feel a necessity to take morphine sulfate in order to achieve happiness.
+Even if that person does not have a physical reliance on the substance yet, they might feel a need to take morphine sulfate to achieve happiness.

 Other common side effects of morphine sulfate use include: